GabrielBB/library-api/README.md

-Library API
+# Library API

-This is a simple REST API made with Node JS and an In-Memory SQLITE database.
+### This is a simple Library REST API made with Node JS and an In-Memory SQLITE database.

 To make the database migration pretty simple there is a seed.sql file under /src/helpers/.
 The application looks for this file and makes an execution to the database everytime it starts.
 This will make it simple to get you up and running without any configuration.